-- A. provide the technology center with written authorization to administer the medication at the technology center - B. provide a written statement from the student's health care provider that shall contain the following information: - the student's name - the name and purpose of the medication - the prescribed dosage - the route of administration - the frequency that the medication may be administered - the circumstances under which the medication may be administered - provide the prescribed medication to the technology center in its unopened, sealed package with the label affixed by the dispensing pharmacy; and - D. collaborate with technology center personnel to create a "seizure action plan," which means a written, individualized health plan designed to acknowledge and prepare for the health care needs of a student diagnosed with a seizure disorder.
+A. Provide the technology center with written authorization to administer the medication at the technology center

+B. Provide a written statement from the student's health care provider that shall contain the following information:

+- the student's name

+- the name and purpose of the medication

+- the prescribed dosage

+- the route of administration

+- the frequency that the medication may be administered

+- the circumstances under which the medication may be administered

+C. Provide the prescribed medication to the technology center in its unopened, sealed package with the label affixed by the dispensing pharmacy; and

+D. Collaborate with technology center personnel to create a "seizure action plan," which means a written, individualized health plan designed to acknowledge and prepare for the health care needs of a student diagnosed with a seizure disorder.

 The written authorization and seizure action plan shall be kept on file in the office of the technology center nurse or technology center administrator, and it shall be distributed to any technology center personnel or volunteers responsible for the supervision or care of the student.
 The written authorization and seizure action plan shall be effective only for the school year in which written authorization is granted and may be renewed each following school year upon fulfilling requirements A-D above.
-The technology center shall follow all administrative rules promulgated by the State Board of Education for the development and implementation of the seizure education program and the procedures for the development and content of seizure action plans.
+The technology center shall follow all administrative rules promulgated by the State Board of Education for the development and implementation of the seizure action plans.